 Prior to niolabs, Doug spent 10-years with Deloitte Consulting as a “tip of the spear” principal, fellow, and technology evangelist and strategy leader.

 Today we’re talking to him about all things edge.
 How do you define edge technology and why do we need it?
 How will it enable more Smart Systems use cases?
 And what will the next killer app in edge be?

 Read more on the Real Edge.

-We’re holding a webinar panel on the intersection of Smart Buildings and Smart Grids.
-Register today!
+This Harbor webinar focused on the intersection of Smart Buildings and Smart Grids.

 - What types of energy systems are required for smart buildings and how do these two systems work together?